enviodev/docs/docs/HyperIndex/Guides/price-data.md

 ## Event handler

-To compare these methods, we will compare the values of the USDB/WETH pool on Uniswap v3 after every `Mint` event.
+To compare these methods, we will compare the USD values of the Eth added to the USDB/WETH pool on Uniswap v3 after every `Mint` event.

 `npx envio init`